square/Listable/README.md

 ### Self-Sizing Cells

 Another common painpoint for standard `UITableViews` or `UICollectionViews` is handling dynamic and self sizing cells.
-Listable handles this transparent for you, and provides many ways to size content.
-Each `Item` has a `sizing` property, which can be set to any of the following values.
-Default pulls the default sizing of the item from the `ListSizing` mentioned above, where as the `thatFits` and `autolayout` values size the item based on `sizeThatFits` and `systemLayoutSizeFitting`, respectively.
+Listable handles this transparently for you, and provides many ways to size content.
+Each `Item` has a `sizing` property, which can be set to any of the following values. `.default` pulls the default sizing of the item from the `ListSizing` mentioned above, where as the `thatFits` and `autolayout` values size the item based on `sizeThatFits` and `systemLayoutSizeFitting`, respectively.

 ```swift
 public enum Sizing : Equatable